Have any of the prophet's predictions concerning the

 distant future been proven true?

-- God’s Messenger also gave the glad tidings of the conquest of
+- God�s Messenger gave the tidings of the conquest of

 Istanbul, saying: Certainly, Constantinople will be conquered.
 How good is